shsagir/play-area-sync/docs/app-pro.md

 ---

 The Professional Stack (formaly known as New App) is made for modern PHP development workflows building modern web applications.
 It subscribes to the 12-factor design paradigms.
+Also see our [stacks article](/stacks) for more options.

 ## Specs & limits